Extraterrestrial liquid water: Enceladus

 Enceladus, a moon of Saturn, has shown geysers of water, confirmed by the Cassini spacecraft in 2005 and analyzed more deeply in 2008.
 Gravimetric data in 2010–2011 confirmed a subsurface ocean.
 While previously believed to be localized, most likely in a portion of the southern hemisphere, evidence revealed in 2015 now suggests the subsurface ocean is global in nature.

 In addition to water, these geysers from vents near the south pole contained small amounts of salt, nitrogen, carbon dioxide, and volatile hydrocarbons.
 The melting of the ocean water and the geysers appear to be driven by tidal flux from Saturn.

+Mimas

+Mimas, another moon of Saturn similar in size and orbit to Enceladus, was found by Cassini to have a "rocking" motion whose amplitude could only be explained by a large subsurface ocean.

 Ganymede

 A subsurface saline ocean is theorized to exist on Ganymede, a moon of Jupiter, following observation by the Hubble Space Telescope in 2015.
 Patterns in auroral belts and rocking of the magnetic field suggest the presence of an ocean.
 It is estimated to be 100 km deep with the surface lying below a crust of 150 km of ice.
-As for 2015, the precise quantity of liquid water on Ganymede is highly uncertain (1-33 times as much as Earth).
+As of 2015, the precise quantity of liquid water on Ganymede is highly uncertain (1–33 times as much as Earth).